hashgraph/hedera-hcs-sxc-java/README.md

 ## Code of Conduct

 This project is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code of conduct.
-Please report unacceptable behavior to [oss@hedera.com](mailto:oss@hedera.com)
+Please report unacceptable behaviour to [oss@hedera.com](mailto:oss@hedera.com)

 ## License